MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/import-data.md

     ![General tab of the import source file](media/general-tab-import-source-file.png "General tab of the import source file")

-3. On the **Failures** tab, export rows that failed to import to a new comma-separated value (CSV) file.
+3. On the **Failures** tab, export rows that failed to import to a new CSV file.
 Select **Export Error Rows**.
 You can correct the errors in this file, and then import it.

 ## Delete imported records